dnknth/ldap-ui/README.md

 # Simple LDAP editor

 This is a *very minimal* web interface for LDAP directories.
 I wrote it over an extended weekend because I finally lost patience with [PHPLdapAdmin](http://phpldapadmin.sourceforge.net/).
-It may still have bugs, use with caution.

 Features:
 * Directory tree view